tncvasconcelos/biome_shifts/README.md

 > 01_taxizing_trees.R

-Finds names for species sampled in the trees under the GBIF taxonomic backbone.
+Finds names for species sampled in the trees under the WCVP taxonomic backbone.

 > 02_sending_names_gbif.R